-Chawn manages the Atmospheric Radiation Research Group which analyzes data from the FAAM BAe 146 for various radiative transfer and remote sensing applications in the Met Office.
+Chawn manages the Atmospheric Radiation Research Group which uses data from the FAAM BAe146 aircraft for various radiative transfer and remote sensing applications.

 Chawn's research is on the microwave emissivity of snow covered surfaces in order to promote satellite data assimilation in remote Polar Regions.
 He is currently engaged in the analysis of airborne and ground data obtained during the CLPX-II campaign during Feb 2008 on the North Slope of Alaska.
 He is using his techniques for retrieval of surface emissivity using data from the FAAM BAe 146 research aircraft to validate surface emission models such as MEMLS and DMRT.
 This effort is the first to attempt to validate such models on the 100-200 GHz frequency range.
 One of the most important findings to date of this work is that the surface emission on the 183 GHz channels is highly diffuse, nearly Lambertian, in nature.
 This work will have an impact on how assimilation of AMSU-B data will be assimilated over Polar Regions in the future.

 Chawn is planning future snow and sea ice campaigns to extend these findings to other seasons and geographic locations.